doc-detective/doc-detective.github.io/index.md

 ## Next steps

 Want to take Doc Detective for a spin?
-Check out the [Get Started](https://github.com/doc-detective/doc-detective/blob/main/docs/get-started.md) guide.
+[Get started](/get-started).